komura-crm/donaldboulton/src/content/posts/2021-09-10-immorality-abortion.md

 You made the decision of creation, weather intentional or haphazardly.

-> And if conceved out of Wed Lock!
+> And if conceived out of Wed Lock!
 Your are just fleshly Devil worshiping Animals, ask any Hollywood Actress they will tell you there just Animals with No Humanity, condoning worshiping the flesh.

 You should be sterilized and separated from the rest of, "US", that seek Father Gods truth's in purity and marriage.